We’re here to collaborate with you to co-design strategies for your community.

 Mia Stevens is a recent graduate of the University of Wollongong with a Bachelor of Sustainable Communities and supports the organisation and facilitation of our in-person and online engagement activities and community building.

-Mia’s well developed interpersonal skills help communities and stakeholders feel comfortable and welcome at our engagements.
 Her passion for people and communities shines through will her care for how she looks after individuals to support our clients to build strong long term relationships.